bcd/freewpc/machine/corvette/corvette.md

 #define MACHINE_END_GAME_MUSIC MUS_END_GAME
 define MACHINE_BALL_SAVE_LAMP LM_DRIVE_AGAIN

+# DC - To generate the x/y coordinates I took a screengrab of the lamp-locations diagram in the manual such that the
+# width of the playfield was 409 pixels wide then I pasted the image into mspaint (windows 7 version) and moved the
+# top left of the table so that it was placed at x:70,y:92.
+# To determine the x and y location i noted down the pixel co-ordinates of the center (more or less) of each lamp
+# and divided the number by 20 and rounded the number up or down manually, aligning with adjacent or in-line lights
+# as appropriate.
+# Finally, I subtracted 4 from each horizontal value to normalize the horizontal values so that the left most lamps
+# values had a horizontal value of 1.

 # NOTE: y is horizontal, x is vertical due to a bug in genmachine
 [lamps]
 11: Left Rollover, green , x(1), y(9)